atrocore/docs-old/modules/advanced-classification.md

 ## Inheritance of the product family attributes

 All child product families automatically inherit their attribute configuration from the parent product family.
-These configurations, e.g. whether the attribute is mandatory or not and its scope can still be changed.
+These configurations, e.g., whether the attribute is mandatory or not and its scope can still be changed.

 ## Product family tree